Can the health of your gums actually impact your general health?

 Diet and nutrition are also important aspects of your oral health that shouldn’t be overlooked.
 Knowing which foods to choose (fruits and vegetables) and which to avoid (sugary or acidic drinks) can go a long way toward keeping your teeth healthy and free of disease.

-We Care about Your Well-Being
+We Care About Your Well-Being in East Tucson

 At Sabino Hills Family Dentistry, your overall health and well-being are of the utmost importance.
 If you think you need gum disease treatment in Tucson, please call our office to arrange an appointment.